The Complete Guide to Cathay Pacific First Class

 When it comes time to redeem, there’s no dynamic pricing to be concerned about when redeeming Asia Miles.
 There are only standard awards, which carry fixed prices based on distance, with values as follows:

-The Hong Kong–Tokyo (Haneda) route falls in the “Short” category and prices out at 40,000 Asia Miles for a one-way flight in First Class.
+The Hong Kong–Tokyo (Haneda) route falls in the 751–2,750 mi band and prices out at 50,000 Asia Miles for a one-way flight in First Class.

-If First Class becomes offered again on routes to the Eastern United States, the cost would be 125,000 Asia Miles for a one-way flight.
+If First Class becomes offered again on routes to the Eastern United States, the cost would be 160,000 Asia Miles (under the 7,501+ mi band) for a one-way flight.

 While this is indeed a steep price to pay, note that you can add on another flight in business class or economy class afterwards and you won’t pay any more miles – in fact, the total price may in fact decrease, as Asia Miles calculates the mileage pricing using a weighted average of the distance flown in each class of service on an itinerary.